ZHzhang01/ZHzhang01.github.io/_pages/about.md

 2. **In offline experimental design**, how can we elucidate the interaction between *model assumptions*, *estimator structure*, and *estimation efficiency*?

-3. **In online learning and decision-making**, how can we build a unified mathematical framework to connect heterogeneous goals and techniques across *machine learning*, *economics and management*, and *mathematical statistics*—for example, seeking optimal trade-offs between regret and estimation?
+3. **In online learning and decision-making**, how can we build a unified mathematical framework to connect heterogeneous goals and techniques across *machine learning*, *economics and management*, and *mathematical statistics*—for example, seeking optimal trade-offs between different types of regret and estimation?

 His long-term goal is to promote a **unified integration of causal inference and machine learning systems**, approached from two complementary directions: